susmipolisetti/Agentic_AI_LangGraph_Smart_Career_Guidance/CONTRIBUTING.md

-# Contributing
+# Contributing Guide

-Contributions are welcome.
+Thank you for your interest in contributing.

+## Steps

-1. Fork the repository.
+1. Fork this repository.
-2. Create a new branch.
+2. Create a new feature branch.
 3. Commit your changes.
+4. Push to your branch.
-4. Submit a Pull Request.
+5. Create a Pull Request.

+Please follow clean coding practices and write meaningful commit messages.